whippet-code/whippet-code/README.md

 #### At Osborne - Snr Web Developer working with a mix of technologies from PHP full custom sites and portals.
 DevOps, architecting and maintaining CI/CD via automation and worksflow implementation.
 [Statamic/Laravel builds](https://auroraimmersive.co.uk), bespoke [Wordpress theme & plug-in site builds](https://entrysign.co.uk), hosting, SEO and support.

-#### Personally - Playing with finding the beauty hidden in the code out there. - Incoming project mixing code, visuals and a little sprinkle of serendipity.
+#### Personally - Working with a bunch of folk on a multi-cart [pico8](https://www.lexaloffle.com/pico-8.php) collection. - Playing with finding the beauty hidden in the code out there. - Incoming project mixing code, visuals and a little sprinkle of serendipity.

 <p align="center">